Admission Requirements & ChecklistApply Online »

 Students should also have some experience in ministry, either professionally or as a volunteer, and be prepared to apply their course work to their present assignment.
 A minimum of two years of experience is recommended.

-3. Submit an official transcript from the undergraduate institution from which you graduated reflecting all individual courses taken.
+3. Submit an official transcript from the undergraduate institution which you graduated from (must be from a regionally accredited institution), reflecting all individual courses taken.
 Official transcripts for graduate work should also be submitted if it relates to a theological discipline.
-Students who earn degrees outside of the United States must have their transcripts evaluated by World Education Services (WES) to ensure undergraduate degree equivalents.
-All official transcripts must be mailed directly to:
+Students who earn degrees outside of the United States must have a complete evaluation of their transcripts by a member of NACES to ensure undergraduate degree equivalents.
+Visit www.naces.org to locate a member.
+Exceptions are: all Nazarene Universities and Northwest University in China.
+Note: Faxed transcripts are not official.
+Transcripts may be sent through an electronic delivery system or mailed directly to:

 Northwest Nazarene University